-For nearly 100 years, YWCA Princeton has been serving women and families throughout the Mercer County area.
+For over 100 years, YWCA Princeton has been serving women and families throughout the Mercer County area.
 Our programs have evolved and changed throughout the decades in order to meet the needs and interests of our community.

 Our earliest years as an organization were spent in a modest office space at 148 Nassau Street.
 There, from a single rented room, our predecessors fostered a sense of community.
 In 1922 it was crucial for women to have a space to have conversations, build connections, and learn life skills.
-Some of the earliest programs and the sentiments behind them still exist today, like English as a second language and social groups like the YWCA Princeton Area Newcomers and Friends (formally established in 1959).
+Some of the earliest programs and the sentiments behind them still exist today, like English as a second language and social groups like the Newcomers and Friends at YWCA Princeton (formally established in 1959).
 Childcare was an invaluable resource to local women who wanted to participate in programs or volunteer at YWCA Princeton.